Curriculum Intent

 Key Stage 3 Curriculum Overview

-Year 7 Colour
+Year 7 ART

-A project that looks at colour theory, develops painting skills and the ability to experiment and take creative risks.
+Colour – A project that looks at colour theory, develops painting skills and the ability to experiment and take creative risks.
 Students respond to artists using different materials and complete observational studies of insects, using these to develop skills in print-making and textiles embellishment.

-Year 8 Portraiture
+Year 8 ART

-A project aimed at developing students’ skills in observing and recording through portraiture, understanding scale and proportion, shape and form, expression and emotion.
+Portraiture – A project aimed at developing students’ skills in observing and recording through portraiture, understanding scale and proportion, shape and form, expression and emotion.
 Students extend and build upon painting skills from Year 7, learning how to mix skin tones and use different drawing techniques and mediums within their portraiture work.

-In Year 9 students complete two projects.
-The first project explores the world of fantasy within art, writing and film, looking at how imaginary creatures are depicted in a realistic style by artists and animators.
-Through this project students also explore careers in art.
-Students investigate different artists, their style and technique and also study Metamorphosis to further inspire ideas.
-The second project introduces students to the world of Street Art and different street artists, exploring materials, styles and techniques, analysing work and messages depicted.
+Year 9 Street Art – Students study different styles of Street Art exploring materials, styles and techniques, analysing work and messages depicted.
 Students develop skills in stencilling and explore how contemporary images and text within street art often refer to political and topical issues.
-Students design a poster/billboard/mural based on the topic of child labour, also making reference to the UN Rights of the Child, linking to our Rights Respecting Gold status, developing their skills in stencilling through this project.
+Students design a poster/ billboard/mural based on the topic of child labour, also making reference to the UN Rights of the Child, linking to our Rights Respecting Gold status, developing their skills in stencilling through this project.

 _